arengu/arengu.github.io/docs/product/flows/actions.md

 Send a message to the specified person using a bot that you have created using [BotFather](https://core.telegram.org/bots#6-botfather) — the bot for creating and managing custom bots.

+**API setting:** To connect your Arengu forms with Telegram, you need to fill in two mandatory fields: _Chat ID_ and _Token_.
+Besides, you will need to have a Telegram bot of your own.
+To create a bot or obtain the token, go to Telegram’s BotFather and write `/newbot` and `/token` commands, respectively.

 ### Twilio

 Cloud communications platform for building SMS, voice and messaging applications.